Fair Weather Ahead!!

 School Bulletin Board

-The Soaring Wings PTSO clebrated another productive year giving away approximately $9500 to Children's Planet Fund organizations as well as necessary supplies to Adopt-a-Native Elder, Friends of Animals, Peace House and volunteer work at Park City Library and Recycle Utah.
-The children's Planet Fund also provided funds for our entire faculty and staff to attend the annual Utah Montessori Council Conference.
+The Soaring Wings PTSO celebrated another productive year giving away approximately $10,500 to Children's Planet Fund organizations as well as necessary supplies to Adopt-a-Native Elder, Friends of Animals, Peace House and volunteer work at Park City Library and Recycle Utah.
+The children's Planet Fund also provided funds for our entire faculty and staff to attend the annual Utah Montessori Council Conference and for Stevie, Erin and Michelle to attend the annual AMS conference in Orlando.
 Many thanks to the families who made all of this possible by supporting SWPTSO with endless hours of help.
 We feel very fortunate to have so many committed and generous people involved inour little school.
 It has been a pleasure working with you this year!

 Thanks to each of you for your daily kind words, compliments, favors and gifts.
-New parents and employees aways comment on what a great place school is to be.
+Parents and employees aways comment on what a great communitysupports this school.
 The children continuously make us smile and so do their parents.

 Where will your summer adventures take you?